 In June 2023, the first impact factor for REC: Interventional Cardiology was announced.
 We all received the news with great excitement, those of us who work directly on the journal as well as our authors, reviewers, and readers.
 The figure added to the numerous indexations already achieved by our journal.
 Although this was undoubtedly a great accomplishment after years of hard work and dedication, it also marked the beginning of an annual continuous review process, with a load of commitment and expectations.
 Once a scientific publication enters this dynamic—as it happens with annual distinctions awarded in other professional fields—the expectations on its progress introduce a certain level of anxiety concerning the annual reviews.

-The most recent edition of Journal Citation Reports (JCR)1 was released just a few weeks prior to the drafting this “Editor’s page”.
-In this report, REC: Interventional Cardiology maintains its impact factor level while it escalates the JCR quartile ranking (figure 1) positioning itself in Q3 of a unified list, which increases our visibility and puts all journals under the Cardiac & Cardiovascular Systems category into context.
+The interim edition of Journal Citation Reports (JCR)1 was released just a few weeks prior to the drafting this “Editor’s page”.
+In this report, REC: Interventional Cardiology maintains its impact factor (figure 1).
 This is, obviously, excellent news.

 The new impact factor (1.2)—which is slightly lower than the year before (1.4)—suggests stability, as it is the result of a more balanced distribution of citations, with several articles generating 1 to 3 citations compared with the large volume of citations generated by a single article2 the previous year.
 Additionally, there is a slight increase in citable articles (54 vs 52)—a sign of growth—which is why we believe that this new impact factor is more realistic and solid.